Ban Chao — A Pioneer Diplomatist of the Han Dynasty

-However, he was too old for another long distance adventure, so Ban sent a team searching for Roman Empire and trying to build a diplomatic relation.
+However, he was too old for another long-distance adventure, so he sent a team to search for Roman Empire and try to build a diplomatic relationship.

-This team reached the Persian Gulf and was told that the Roman Empire was very far away and dangers and might take them years to reach there; so their leader then decided to go back instead of keeping going.
+This team reached the Persian Gulf and was told that the Roman Empire was very far away and dangerous and might take them years to get there, so their leader then decided to go back instead of keeping going.

-Han and Roman, two powerful empires of that time, lost the chance to directly communicate with each other.
+Han and Roman, the two most powerful empires of that time, lost the chance to communicate with each other directly.

 Returning of Exceptional Diplomat and General Ban Chao

-Three years later, Ban was older and felt sick, so he plead to come back to his hometown.
+Three years later, Ban Chao was sick, so he pleaded to return to his hometown.

-His little sister, now an influential female politician, also wrote to the emperor to summon Ban back.
+His little sister Ban Zhao, now an influential female politician, also wrote to the emperor to summon him back.

-After Ban finally came back to the Han Empire, he was highly respected and achieved countless rewards.
+After Ban Chao returned to the Han Empire, he was highly respected and received countless honors.

-He passed away two years after his returning; his two sons were excellent generals as well, his grandson even married a princess of Han afterwards.
+He passed away two years after his return.
+His two sons were excellent generals, and his grandson even married a princess of Han.

-Ban Chao was widely respected and documented as a great diplomat in the history of China, who completely got through the Silk Road, isolated nearby countries from the Huns, protected his country from the attack of the Kushan Empire, and further weakened and expelled Han Empire's enemy.
+Ban Chao was widely respected and documented as a great diplomat in the history of China, who completely got through the Silk Road, isolated nearby countries from the Xiongnu, protected his country from the attack of the Kushan Empire, and further weakened and expelled the Han Empire's enemies.

-His experience was an incredible legend with braveness, insistent and glorious victory.
+His experience was an incredible legend that consisted of braveness, insistent, and glorious victory.

 You Might Also Like: